USEPA/WNTR/documentation/controls.rst

     >>> print(rule4)
     rule  := if ( Tank('1').level > 46.0248 || sim_time = 435600 sec ) then set Pipe('330').status to Open and set HeadPump('10').status to Open with priority 3

-The flexibility of the :class:`~wntr.network.controls.Rule` class combined with the different :class:`~wntr.network.controls.ControlCondition` classes and :class:`~wntr.network.controls.ControlAction` instances provides an extremely powerful tool for defining complex network operations.
+The flexibility of rules provides an extremely powerful tool for defining complex network operations.

 Adding controls/rules to a network
 ------------------------------------

 Once a control or rule is created, it can be added to the network.
 This is accomplished using the :class:`~wntr.network.model.WaterNetworkModel.add_control` method of the water network model object.
-The control or rule should be named so that it can be retrieved and modified if desired:
+The control or rule should be named so that it can be retrieved and modified if desired.

 .. doctest::